Jean-Sébastien Giroux

 Jean-Sébastien Giroux*, Thomas Forest*, Mathieu Prévost et al. · Work in Progress

 Accurate short-term wind power forecasting is essential for grid stability and renewable energy integration.
-This project provides a comprehensive benchmark of deep learning architectures - Dense networks, Recurent neural networks (LSTMs, GRUs), Transformers, and the recent Mamba state-space model - for next-day wind power forecasting at 1-hour temporal resolution over wind farm in Québec.
+This project provides a comprehensive benchmark of deep learning architectures - Dense networks, Recurrent neural networks (LSTMs, GRUs), Transformers, and the recent Mamba state-space model - for next-day wind power forecasting at 1-hour temporal resolution over a wind farm in Québec.

 We combine two complementary data sources: SCADA data (real-time sensor readings from the wind park) and NWP data (numerical weather prediction forecasts).
 Fusing both sources consistently outperforms models trained on either alone, establishing a strong benchmark for operational wind power forecasting.